-Panels-Route Screen
+Panels-route screen

-This screen provides alternative controls for the routing.
+This screen provides an alternative to the hardware buttons.
 In addition, the user can choose whether to control the routing of the currently assigned fader path, or to select a different fader, known as the "PC Fader" to which settings can be applied independently of the current assignment.
-Control is chosen using the selection buttons "PC Fader" and "Desk Fader"
+Control is chosen using the selection buttons "PC Fader" and "Desk Fader".